munificent/craftinginterpreters/book/control-flow.md

 If you compare this code to how the interpreter handles other syntax we've implemented, the part that makes control flow special is that Java if statement.
-Most other syntax trees always evaluate their subtress.
+Most other syntax trees always evaluate their subtrees.
 Here, we may not evaluate the then or else statement.
 If either of those has a side effect, the choice not to evaluate it becomes user-visible.